valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-psycopg2.md

 ### Update - `psycopg2` pre-installed as of 06.02.00

 `psycopg2` was updated at the end of September 2020.
-So, as of release 6.2, this is restored into the build of piLogicServer.
+So, as of release 6.2, this is restored into the build of ApiLogicServer.

 &nbsp;